-There are many factors that may lead a person into getting caught up in addiction or an abusive relationship.
-The BodyMind Studio seeks to work with those facing social disadvantage - including poverty, trauma, chronic health conditions and mental health challenges - and support them with yoga.
+We work with those facing social disadvantage - including poverty, trauma, chronic health conditions and mental health challenges - and support individuals via yoga and arts activities.

-Y12SR - the Yoga of 12-Step Recovery is a free 2-hour session.
-It offers a 'share' or discussion, in the style of AA meetings, followed by an hour of Yoga.
-Booking into class allows us to manage numbers.
+Y12SR - Yoga of 12-Step Recovery - is a 2-hour session.
+It offers a 'share' or discussion, in the style of AA meetings, followed by an hour of yoga.

-The evening session is for everyone else, including those who work during the day.
-The only criteria for joining a session is that you have been affected by addiction - your own addictive behaviours or the addictive behaviours of others.
+The session is for those affected by addiction - either your own addictive behaviours or the addictive behaviours of others.